Coordinated Access and Assessment, or CAA, is the system that matches people experiencing homelessness to the housing and supports they need.

 Data is used to identify and address the changing needs of individuals experiencing homelessness, while informing strategies and resource allocation.

-Most importantly, CAA’s coordinated approach means that people spend less time navigating the system of care – a result that reduces their stress and maintains their dignity.
+Most importantly, CAA’s coordinated approach means that people spend less time navigating the system of care.

 What is SORCe?